alexmdodge/lemp-configuration/README.md

 # Base LEMP Stack Configuration and Tooling
-This stack is meant to simplify instance creation with a base set of approved
+This LEMP tool is designed to simplify the creation of a basic web server with secure HTTPS as well as other secure features.
+Primarily intended for use in an AWS setting, but applicable anywhere.

 # Server Setup
 First instantiate a server instance however you like.
 Clone this repository